edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 Returns a `NotificationClient` to leverage Support Notifications' `Notifications` API.
 See [interface definition](https://github.com/edgexfoundry/go-mod-core-contracts/blob/master/clients/interfaces/notification.go) for more details.
 Useful for sending notifications.
 Note if Support Notifications is not specified in the Clients configuration, this will return nil.

 ### SubscriptionClient()
 Returns a `SubscriptionClient` to leverage Support Notifications' `Subscription` API.
 See [interface definition](https://github.com/edgexfoundry/go-mod-core-contracts/blob/master/clients/interfaces/subscription.go) for more details.
-Useful for create notification subscriptions.
+Useful for creating notification subscriptions.
 Note if Support Notifications is not specified in the Clients configuration, this will return nil.

 ### DeviceServiceClient()
 Returns a `DeviceServiceClient` to leverage Core Metadata's `DeviceService` API.
 See [interface definition](https://github.com/edgexfoundry/go-mod-core-contracts/blob/master/clients/interfaces/deviceservice.go) for more details.
 Useful for querying information about Device Services.
 Note if Core Metadata is not specified in the Clients configuration, this will return nil.